back search

 You may also like: Ways to perform a natural pregnancy test at home without using a pregnancy test kit

 You'll be able to identify your uterus when it rises out of your pelvis, provided you know what to feel for.
 When you're pregnant, you can expect a firm stomach, as your developing uterus puts pressure on your abdomen.
 But a usual touch on your stomach or abdomen might not be sufficient to provide you with the proof you require.
-In some cases, pregnancy can be felt naturally at home during the seventh and eighth week, with the hardening that happens as the abdominal muscle begins to stretch.
+Self-examination of stomach for pregnancy works best after the completion of the first trimester.

 You may also like: After how many days of sex can you check for pregnancy?